Bachelor of Science (Occupational Therapy)

 Department of Education and Training National Criminal History Record Check

-Evidence of immunisation status as per the Department of Health schedule, more information at
+Evidence of immunisation status as per the Department of Health schedule, including flu/COVID vaccination

-Students must complete a minimum of 1000 hours of practice education/fieldwork that is in line with the World Federation of Occupational Therapists (WFOT).
-These practice education/fieldwork opportunities will require students to integrate knowledge, skills and attitudes to practice with a range of people who have different needs, and in differing circumstances.
-Students are required to be supervised and assessed by a registered occupational therapist. -
+Additionally, to comply with the World Federation of Occupational Therapists (WFOT) requirements students must complete a minimum of 1000 hours of professional practice education.
+Professional practice opportunities will require students to integrate knowledge, skills and attitudes to provide a service to a range of people with differing circumstances and needs.
+Students are required to be supervised and assessed by a registered occupational therapist.

 Students will need to graduate to be eligible to register with the Occupational Therapy Board of Australia .
 Registration with the Occupational Therapy Board of Australia is required to practice in the profession.

-- Apply broad occupational therapy knowledge to a range of theoretical and practical situations.
+- Apply contemporary occupational therapy knowledge and skills to a broad range of theoretical and practical situations.

-- Think creatively to anticipate challenges and generate solutions and responses in new situations.
+- Think creatively and critically to anticipate challenges, and generate client-centred responses with individuals, groups, communities and populations.

-- Demonstrate initiative and accountability for own learning and professional practice.
+- Demonstrate responsibility and accountability for own learning to ensure occupational therapy practice that is safe, ethical and lawful.

 Professional Recognition